 Swim camp curriculums

-Each Fitter and Faster swim clinic and camp is customized to meet the needs of the intended competitive swimmers, coaches and teams.
+Each Fitter & Faster swim camp is customized to meet the needs of the intended competitive swimmers, coaches and teams.

-Below is a list of some of our most popular curriculums:
+Below is a list of some of our most popular swim camp curriculums:

 1. Explosive Starts and Turns Camps

-• Day 1 clinic: Dives, underwater dolphin kicking, Breakouts
+• Day 1: Dives, underwater dolphin kicking, Breakouts

-• Day 2 clinic: Flip turns, open turns, finishes
+• Day 2: Flip turns, open turns, finishes

-2. “Comprehensive” camps: Each Comprehensive camp focuses on just one stroke or technique for the duration of the camp (usually 2 to 3 days):
+2. “Comprehensive” Swim Camps: Each Comprehensive camp focuses on just one stroke or technique for the duration of the camp (usually 2 to 3 days).

 • Explosive Starts, underwaters, breakouts

-• Powerful turns (flip, open, IM transitions), underwaters, breakouts & finishes
+• Fast turns (flip, open, IM transitions), underwaters, breakouts & finishes

-• Day 1 clinic: Technique and drills (as appropriate for the participants of that session)
+• Day 1: Technique and drills (as appropriate for the participants of that session)

-• Day 3 clinic: Distance per stroke; tempo; pacing; sprint versus distance variations
+• Day 2: Applied speed; Distance per stroke; tempo; pacing; sprint versus distance variations

 3. Long Axis Camps (Freestyle and Backstroke)